turbot/steampipe-plugin-aws/docs/tables/aws_codebuild_project.md

 # Table: aws_codebuild_project

-AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+An AWS CodeBuild project configures how CodeBuild builds your source code.
+For example, it tells CodeBuild where to get the source code and which build environment to use.

 ## Examples